 Application Deadline: February 1.

-There are currently four categories of affiliation:
+There are currently three categories of affiliation:

 Visiting Scholar appointments allow full-time professors on leave from their permanent positions at other universities to carry out a research project in association with Harvard faculty and facilities.